Historic Homeowners Academy

 2017 Historic Homeowners Academy Workshops:

 - Nantucket Basketry: Join veteran John C. Campbell Folk School Basketry instructor for an introductory class in Nantucket Basketry.
 Students will be introduced to the basic materials, tools, and techniques associated with this traditional basket making craft.
 Students will also learn how to create different patterns and add color to their designs.
 Instructor: Gary Marshall.
-Cost $125 (includes $75 materials fee) [Friday, May 26, 6-9PM; Sat., May 27, 9AM-6PM; Sun., May 28, 9AM-6PM] Register for Nantucket Basketry.
+Cost $85 (includes $35 materials fee) [May 2017]

 - Cemetery and Funerary Monument Repair: This workshop event will introduce students to the various aspects of gravestone and cemetery monument preservation.
 The majority of commonly encountered problems with memorials, which are both historic as well as modern, will be over viewed, discussed.
 Repair, cleaning and numerous other conservation treatments will be demonstrated and conducted as an interactive group experience.
 Workshop will be taught by a professional masonry conservation specialist with expertise in gravestone, monument, sculpture and historic masonry preservation.
 Trained in engineering, violin and cabinet making, sculpture and stone carving, he has worked in fields related to historic masonry for over 25 years.
 Instructor: Jon Appell.
 [March/April 2017]